 BTW, If you ever have problems with any combs that come with my harmonicas, contact me and I will repair or replace the comb.

 How to get in the line for custom harmonicas:

 I started making custom harmonicas in 1995 and from day one I have had more demand than I can keep up with.
 There is always a backlog of some sort.
 I had to create a system that works on mutual commitment.
 You get in the line by making a deposit.
-If you pay full amount up front, then if it is possible for me to give preferential treatment, I will give that to people who pay 100% before I would give preferential treatment to someone who made a 50% deposit.
+If you pay full amount up front, I will be able to ship your harmonica as soon as it is ready to go.

 I order supplies (harmonicas, combs, etc) based on the orders that people make deposits on, and partially with the money from the deposit.
 I try to keep things as simple and fair as possible.